Academic futures

 Eligibility

 The Care-Experienced Academic Futures scholarships are open to applications from those who have been in care in the UK at some point in their life, and faced barriers to progressing their education.
-Applicants must hold an offer to commence a postgraduate degree, starting in the 2024-25 academic year.
+Applicants must hold an offer to commence a postgraduate degree, starting in the 2025-26 academic year. this includes all full-time and part-time DPhil and master's courses.

 These scholarships support students across the University and are open to all subject areas.
 Available awards include the Oxford-Rees Graduate Scholarship, which supports Care-Experienced Social Sciences candidates.